Skip to Content

 After some accidents, though, the negligence of the truck driver’s employer is found to be a contributing factor.
 In this blog, we’ll discuss a few common examples of motor carrier negligence and how they lead to serious collisions.

 If you were hurt in a crash with a commercial truck and you want to sue the motor carrier, turn to Coxwell & Associates for advice.
 Our personal injury lawyers have the knowledge, experience, and skills to take on even the largest corporations and insurance companies.
-Call (601) 265-7766 to schedule a free case evaluation with a truck accident attorney in Jackson.
+Call (601) 265-7766 to schedule a case evaluation with a truck accident attorney in Jackson.

 Read on to learn some common examples of motor carrier negligence: